Discrete calculus: Two initial constructions

 Discrete integral calculus is the study of the definitions, properties, and applications of the Riemann sums.
 The process of finding the value of a sum is called integration.
 In technical language, integral calculus studies a certain linear operator.

 The Riemann sum inputs a function and outputs a function, which gives the algebraic sum of areas between the part of the graph of the input and the x-axis.

 A motivating example is the distances traveled in a given time.

 If the speed is constant, only multiplication is needed, but if the speed changes, we evaluate the distance traveled by breaking up the time into many short intervals of time, then multiplying the time elapsed in each interval by one of the speeds in that interval, and then taking the sum (a Riemann sum) of the distance traveled in each interval.

 When velocity is constant, the total distance traveled over the given time interval can be computed by multiplying velocity and time.
 For example, travelling a steady 50 mph for 3 hours results in a total distance of 150 miles.
 In the diagram on the left, when constant velocity and time are graphed, these two values form a rectangle with height equal to the velocity and width equal to the time elapsed.
 Therefore, the product of velocity and time also calculates the rectangular area under the (constant) velocity curve.
-This connection between the area under a curve and distance traveled can be extended to any irregularly shaped region exhibiting a incrementally varying velocity over a given time period.
+This connection between the area under a curve and distance traveled can be extended to any irregularly shaped region exhibiting an incrementally varying velocity over a given time period.
 If the bars in the diagram on the right represents speed as it varies from an interval to the next, the distance traveled (between the times represented by $a$ and $b$) is the area of the shaded region $s$.